Coronavirus Job Retention Scheme & Sick Pay Relief

 In an unprecedented measure not previously seen in our nation’s peacetime history, the Chancellor has unveiled a huge employment protection plan for those affected by the coronavirus outbreak.

-With the advent of the Coronavirus Job Retention Scheme, the government has pledged to cover 80% of the salaries of employees, up to £2,500 per month, who are not working due to the coronavirus outbreak.
+With the advent of the Coronavirus Job Retention Scheme, the government has pledged to cover up to 80% of the salaries of employees, up to £2,500 per month, who are not working due to the coronavirus outbreak.

 The employer may choose to top up the salary with the remaining 20% but there is no obligation for them to do so.